SOWMIYA2003/Ex-03EDA/README.md

 Some Outliers are Essential and they are not removed even after applying Statistical method to remove it.
 ```
 ![Output](3x.png)
-### Infromation on Number of rows and columns are removing Ouliers:
+### Infromation on Number of rows and columns after removing Ouliers:
 ![Output](3y.png)
 ## EDA
 ### Statistical Method of Analyzation: